Arkham Asylum: A Serious House on Serious Earth: Artwork

-Dave McKean drew the principal art and the cover art of the Arkham Asylum graphic novel with Morrison supplying their own thumbnail layouts to the artist as guide of how the author wanted the panels in each page to function coherently.
+Dave McKean drew the principal art and the cover art of the Arkham Asylum graphic novel with Morrison supplying their own thumbnail layouts to the artist as guide of how each page should function coherently.
 In illustrating the story, McKean chose to blend paintings, drawings, photography, and mixed-media collage to come up with striking page designs, and dense symbols.
 The artist used symbolism, imagery, and surrealism, and many scenes involve the use of symbols to denote a particular psychological device.
 For example, a Greek inscription can be seen scratched on the doorway of Maxie Zeus's electroshock chamber, which translates into "Discover thyself"; much of the symbolism was later explained and expanded in the annotated script.

 Gaspar Saladino utilized distinctive lettering to give characters their own fonts and respective speech bubbles: Batman's is black with white lettering, Maxie gets blue with a Greek font, while Joker's speech is without a bubble at all; the red, ink-spattered script used for his dialogue is as ungovernable as the character himself.
 The practice of giving characters customized lettering treatments has since become widespread, especially in DC's Vertigo line and many Marvel comics.

-Morrison estimated the final product's total page numbers would have been 64 pages.
-With McKean on board as the artist, the script was subsequently revised and the total page numbers were expanded to 120 pages.